kvande/docker-img/compose/gitlab/Readme.md

-## Setup gitlab runner with shared runners
+## Setup gitlab runner with shared Docker runners
 If getting a 500 error on the admin page for shared runners
 * Try log out and back in.
 If that does not work follow this [link](https://docs.gitlab.com/ee/raketasks/backup_restore.html#reset-runner-registration-tokens).
 * run `gitlab-rails dbconsole --database main` (takes likez)